Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The population for the City of Grants Pass as of July 2015 is 36,465.
 See the Population & Area Statistics page for more information.

 Grants Pass is in Josephine County.
 For more information, go to the Josephine County website.

-No, depending on where you live, this service is provided by either Republic Services Corporation or Grants Pass Sanitation.
+No, depending on where you live, this service is provided by either Republic Services Corporation or Southern Oregon Sanitation.
 If you have any questions, please contact the Administration Department.

 If you see a street light that needs repair, please contact Pacific Power Call Center at 888-221-7070, or go to the form on their website.

 Too many animals, animal noise issues / animal nuisances in the city, call Public Safety at 541-450-6260.

 For dead animal pick-up on City streets (not on private property), contact the Streets and Drainage Department at 541-450-6110, or submit the Public Works online form.

 For all other animal-related questions, call Josephine County Animal Control at 541-474-5458.

 You will need to contact Charter Spectrum Cable (888-438-2427).

 The Josephine County Clerk issues marriage licenses.